Skav/highline/README.md

 ##  History

 I wanted to learn programming, my first try was in c++ but it didn't take so long to abandon this idea, then i've started from PHP.
-Actually i never wrote a real site in vanillia PHP, I immediately started with framework before I found out writting with celar PHP had no sense
+Actually i never wrote a real site in vanillia PHP, I immediately started with framework after I found out writting with celar PHP had no sense

 ## Ok, but what it is for?